Celumina/AfterglowRender/README.md

 # AfterglowRender

-TODO: Assets, Dependencies and documents is not uploaded.
+TODO: Assets, Dependencies and documents are not uploaded.